 Link to the category via isClassifiedBy property

+Create a rdfs:label for each subdivision-locale name which uses (via language code) a language marked as administrative.

 Link to the country and any parent subdivision

+Create a further individual with a URI obtained by appending the camelCased first administrative name to the URI of the country-specific ontology; and with no properties except a sameAs link to the main Individual.

 If the ISO file has property subdivision-related-country then create a sameAs link to the element in the ISO-3166-1 ontology

-Process the subdivision code as an Individual of class GeographicRegionIdentifier
+Process the subdivision code as an Individual of class GeographicRegionIdentifier.
+The URI is the code of the subdivision appended to the URI of the country-specific ontology with a suffix of “-RegionIdentifier".

 Recursively process any subdivisions of the subdivision